gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 to know what they should be working on.

 The **_Tasks_** table should always reflect reality based on the availability of resources.
 For example, if at the present time no archivists are available to work, there should be no In Progress tasks.
-If a is was in progress when an archivist becomes unavailable, its priority should be lowered (perhaps to Next or High) to record its importance for when resources become available again.
+If a task was in progress when an archivist becomes unavailable, its priority should be lowered (perhaps to Next or High) to record its importance for when resources become available again.